Universality in minor-closed graph classes: Preliminaries

 A \defn{subdivision} of a graph $H$ is any graph obtained from $H$ by repeatedly applying the following operation: delete an edge $vw$, introduce a new vertex $x$, and add new edges $vx$ and $xw$.
 A graph $G$ \defn{contains an $H$-subdivision} if $G$ contains a subgraph isomorphic to a subdivision of $H$.
 In this case, $H$ is a minor of $G$.

 Planar graphs form a proper minor-closed class.
 More generally, for any surface $\Sigma$, the class of graphs embeddable in $\Sigma$ form a proper minor-closed class.
+Here a \defn{surface} is a 2-dimensional manifold without boundary.
 The \defn{Euler genus} of the orientable surface with $h$ handles is $2h$.
 The \defn{Euler genus} of the non-orientable surface with $c$ cross-caps is $c$.
 The \defn{Euler genus} of a graph $G$ is the minimum Euler genus of a surface in which $G$ embeds (with no crossings).
 See~\citep{MoharThom} for background on embeddings of graphs on surfaces.

 If $H$ is a subgraph of a graph $G$, then a \defn{chord} of $H$ (with respect to $G$) is an edge $vw\in E(G)\setminus E(H)$ with $v,w\in V(H)$.
 A graph $G$ is \defn{chordal} if every cycle $C$ of length at least 4 has a \defn{chord}.